ds-visualizer/ds-visualizer/content/TreeTraversals/code.md

 ### In-Order Traversal:

-In In-Order traversal, we first visit the left subtree, then parent, then right subtree.
+In In-Order traversal, we first visit the left node, then parent, then right node.

 ```JAVA:inOrderTraversal.java